Home - Bookapy Book Preview

 "It was.
 Doctor Kendall and Doctor Forsberg were there, and I did the procedure from incision to closure, and I literally followed the textbook steps because everything was perfect except for your daughter's irregular heart rate, which resolved immediately after I handed her to the nurse."

-"Any idea of the cause?"
+"Any idea of the cause of Elizaveta's arrhythmia?"

 "I can only speculate, but chorioamnionitis is a distinct possibility, and is likely part of why Doctor Strong ordered IV antibiotics.
 The other would be post-op infection, such as endometritis, but it's awfully soon for those symptoms."